 He has held adjunct professorships at the Australian National University and University of Sydney.
 He is one of the foremost experts on the Chinese political economy and on strategic and economic affairs pertaining to the Indo-Pacific.

-His articles have been published in leading policy and academic journals in the United States, Asia, and Australia He is the author of Will China Fail?, published in 2007 and updated and published again in 2009.
+Dr. Lee’s articles have been published in leading policy and academic journals in the United States, Asia, and Australia.

-He received his masters and doctorate in international relations from the University of Oxford and his bachelor of laws and arts degrees (1st Class, Philosophy) from the University of New South Wales.
+He received his master’s and doctorate in international relations from the University of Oxford and his bachelor of laws and arts degrees (first class, philosophy) from the University of New South Wales.